 Coming together through a shared sense of creative urgency, Kim and Danny founded Commonstudio in 2008 and have embraced the friction of collaboration ever since.

-Their work has been recognized by Core77, Fast Company, The Buckminster Fuller Institute, and exhibited at the Museum of Contemporary Art in Los Angeles and the Venice Design Biennale.
+Their work has been recognized by Core77, Fast Company, The Buckminster Fuller Institute, and exhibited at the Museum of Contemporary Art in Los Angeles and the 2013 Venice Design Biennale.
 The duo jointly received the 2014-15 Prince Charitable Trust Rome Prize in Landscape Architecture, and are 2017 residents at the Headlands Center for the Arts.
 Kim and Daniel currently teach for the New School of Architecture and Design while developing partnerships, projects and research throughout the world.

-Kim Karlsrud has extensive experience managing relationships and projects with a variety of private clients and non-profit partners.
+Kim Karlsrud explores the grey areas between art and design, and the intersection of objects and landscapes.
 Before co-founding Commonstudio, Kim established the Los Angeles chapter of Project H Design, a global social design non-profit.
-She holds a degree in Product Design from Otis College, and also studied at Ravensbourne College of Design in London.
-Her passion for social impact and interaction, her strategic multi-track mind, and perennial curiosity are at the heart of our approach and response to complex human-centered challenges.
+She holds a degree in Product Design from Otis College (2007).
 She never laughs at Danny’s jokes.